 We hope we didn’t lose you at the mention of ice cream or garlic bread, because we aren’t finished yet.
 In fact we’re really only getting started.

 To be completely honest it is not an easy feat and it will most likely not be smooth sailing, but if you are willing to put the necessary time and resources into your brand today, future you will be eternally grateful.

 One thing to remember is that this isn’t something you need to do alone.
 In fact, we know someone who might be able to help, drum roll please...

 It’s us!
 We’re a creative design agency in Brisbane, and we just so happen to specialise in all things branding from small business logo design to full scale custom packaging design solutions.
 We have even more knowledge to share and there’s no better way for us to do so than by guiding you on your brand journey.
 Feel free to reach out to our fantabulous team here.

 Don’t let us do all the talking, let our work speak for itself.

-And after everything we’ve been through if you’re still not 100% sold on the idea, or maybe even on our expertise (gasp), stick around.
+And after everything we’ve been through if you’re still not 100% sold on the idea, or maybe even on our expertise (gasp), check out part IV.
 This might not be your average trilogy.
-By which we mean this isn’t a trilogy at all because a fourth part is coming in hot.
+By which we mean this isn’t a trilogy at all because part four is waiting for you.